The internet plays a central role in our lives. I — and many others my age — grew up alongside the development of social media and content platforms.

 Personal data privacy is often thought of along the lines of corporate breaches, medical record hacks and credit card theft.

-My research into youth participation and data production on the popular platforms that characterized the late 1990s to 2000s — like GeoCities, Nexopia, LiveJournal and MySpace — shows that this time period is an era of data privacy that is not often considered in our contemporary context.
+My research into youth participation and data production on the popular platforms that characterised the late 1990s to 2000s — like GeoCities, Nexopia, LiveJournal and MySpace — shows that this time period is an era of data privacy that is not often considered in our contemporary context.

 The data is often personal and created within specific contexts of social and digital participation.
 Examples include diary-style blogs, creative writing, selfies and participating in fandom.
 This user-generated content, unless actions are taken to carefully delete them, can have a long life: the internet is forever.